unoplatform/Uno.UITest/README.md

 		// The current platform to test.
 		AppInitializer.TestEnvironment.CurrentPlatform = Uno.UITest.Helpers.Queries.Platform.Browser;

+#if DEBUG
+		// Show the running tests in a browser window AppInitializer.TestEnvironment.WebAssemblyHeadless = false;
+#endif

 		// Start the app only once, so the tests runs don't restart it
 		// and gain some time for the tests.